The Community Companions project is changing and we will be announcing a new project launch soon.

 The befriending relationship is nurturing, enriching, and trusting.

-The below quotes are from some of our current volunteers about why they are part of this rewarding and necessary scheme.
+The below quotes are from some of our previous volunteers about why they have been part of this rewarding and necessary scheme.

 “I have been a befriender for many years.
 I have always kept my visiting to one afternoon a week as I feel able to devote my attention and empathy fully in that time.
 I derive a great deal of satisfaction from sharing the time, and the experience expands my life.
 I have felt privileged to be able to share time with some lovely people.”